LeeAnnEditor/o365hq/services/Microsoft Teams - Tenant-to-Tenant Migration.md

 of migration when a company merges or acquires another company, or you would like to migrate to a different geographic region.

-Our **objective** is to plan, design and migrate Microsoft Teams service from one Office 365 tenant to a different Office 365 tenant.
+Our **objective** is to plan, design, and migrate Microsoft Teams service from one Office 365 tenant to a different Office 365 tenant.

 A migration project will be considered **successful** when Microsoft